 The Bahnr Jolong

-The Bahnar Jolong are an ethnic minority hilltribe people that live within the remote forests and mountains of Central Vietnam.
+The Bahnar Jolong are an ethnic minority hilltribe people that are an example of sustainable living within the remote forests and mountains of Central Vietnam.
 They move around the mountains careful not to deplete the forest of too much wood, food or animals.
 Together with foraging for wild plants and snails they set traps for birds, rats, frogs and also cultivate vegetables, small fruit tree’s, chillies, garlic, tobacco and rice.
 A good example of sustainable living.
 Rice paddies on the hillside are kept small and cultivation shifted.
 Extra rice and vegetables are sold at the market.
 This way of life is rare and the people are largely living the same way their people have for thousands of years although their traditional way of life is under threat from illegal logging and tourism.